bbc/psammead/packages/components/psammead-inline-link/README.md

   <InlineLink href="https://www.bbc.com/news">Text here</InlineLink>
 );
 ```

-## When to use this component

-This component can be used at any point on a page.

 We have not included any typography styles inside this component.
 This is so it is reusable in multiple contexts.
 For example, you can use `InlineLink` inside our existing `psammead-paragraph` for body copy and `psammead-headings` for headlines and subheadings (`h1`s and `h2`s).